To enhance local affordability. To foster inclusive communities.

 Overview

-In this brief, we discuss the effect of short-term rentals on local housing markets and different approaches to regulating short-term rentals, including policies that use the revenue raised from short-term rentals to invest in affordable housing.
+In this brief, we discuss the effect of short-term rentals on local housing markets and different approaches to regulating them, including policies that use the revenue raised from short-term rentals to invest in affordable housing.

 About short-term rentals

-Short-term rentals may be managed by small-scale operators, such as a homeowner who rents out a single accessory dwelling unit, but in some areas, the short-term rental market attracts larger-scale investors.
-They typically fall into one of three types; these categories can be important for localities considering if and how to regulate them:
+Short-term rentals may be managed by small-scale operators, such as a homeowner who rents out a single accessory dwelling unit.
+However, the short-term rental market is professionalized in some areas, attracting larger-scale investors and professional management companies.
+STRs typically fall into one of three categories, which can be important for localities considering if and how to regulate them:

-1. Hosted partial-home short-term rentals, in which a homeowner rents a portion of their home, such as a spare bedroom or accessory dwelling unit, and shares the property with tenants.
+1. Hosted partial-home short-term rentals, in which a homeowner rents a portion of their home, such as a spare bedroom or accessory dwelling unit, and shares the property with the short-term renters.

-2. Unhosted owner-occupied short-term rentals, in which a homeowner rents their home to tenants while away from home, such as during a vacation.
+2. Unhosted owner-occupied short-term rentals, in which a homeowner rents their home to tenants while away from home periodically, such as during a vacation.

-3. Dedicated or “investor-owned” short-term rentals, which are homes used primarily or exclusively as short-term rental properties.
+3. Dedicated or “investor-owned” short-term rentals, in which homes are used primarily or exclusively as short-term rental properties year-round.

-Effects of short-term rentals on neighborhoods, the economy, and housing affordability
+Effects of short-term rentals on neighborhoods, the economy, and property values

 Impacts on housing affordability

-Several studies have found evidence that short-term rentals contribute to rising rents:
+Several studies have found evidence that short-term rentals may contribute to rising rents.

-In Boston, MA researchers found that an increase of short-term rentals contributed to higher asking rents for long-term rentals and a reduction in the number of available long-term rentals.
-And a nationwide study found that a one percent increase in short-term rental listings within a ZIP Code led to a .018 percent increase in rents and a decrease in the supply of long-term rentals in the same area.
+In Boston, MA, researchers found that an increase in short-term rentals contributed to higher asking rents for long-term rentals and a reduction in the number of available long-term rentals.
+A nationwide study confirmed this trend, finding that a one percent increase in short-term rental listings within a ZIP Code led to a .018 percent increase in rents and a decrease in the supply of long-term rentals in the same area.

-Localities are increasingly regulating short-term rentals and there are many different approaches they can take to do so.
-The fluid nature of short-term rental markets—which involve multiple hosts independently deciding whether and when to host a rental and through dozens of online platforms—have caused some cities to turn to software solutions to assist in identifying illegal short-term rentals
+Localities are increasingly regulating short-term rentals.
+The fluid nature of short-term rental markets—which involve multiple hosts independently deciding whether and when to host a rental through dozens of online platforms—has caused some cities to turn to software solutions to assist in identifying illegal short-term rentals

-Those interested in regulating short-term rentals will likely want to consider a range of policy options.
+Those interested in regulating STRs will likely want to consider a range of policy options.
 Among the key regulatory tools available to localities are:

 • Monitoring of short-term rentals: Localities may require short-term rentals to register or acquire permits, which may include measures to protect the safety of tenants and mitigate potential disturbances for neighbors.

-• Fees or taxes on short-term rental operators: For example, a tax that increases with the number of days a unit is rented may discourage conversion of “mom and pop” short-term rental units to year-round Airbnbs or “Airbnb hotels.”
+• Fees or taxes on short-term rental operators: For example, a tax that increases with the number of days a unit is rented may discourage converting “mom and pop” short-term rental units to year-round Airbnbs or “Airbnb hotels.”
+Many jurisdictions also use revenue from short-term rental regulations to help fund affordable housing and homelessness initiatives, which we explore below.

-• Caps on the number of short-term rentals: Localities may choose to restrict the total number of permitted units in certain neighborhoods, zoning districts, or the locality as a whole.
+• Caps on the number of short-term rentals: Localities may choose to restrict the total number of permitted units in specific neighborhoods, zoning districts, or the locality as a whole.

 • Limits on the frequency of rentals: Localities may limit the number of nights a property can be rented as a short-term rental.

-• Restrictions on tenants: Localities may consider limiting the number of tenants who can stay in a short-term rental.
+• Restrictions on tenants: Localities may consider limiting the number of tenants staying in a short-term rental.

 Examples

-Below, we briefly describe how a variety of localities regulate short-term rentals, including small and large cities and localities with a large tourism sector.
+Below, we briefly describe how various localities regulate short-term rentals, including small and large cities and localities with a large tourism sector.

 In Philadelphia, PA, all hosts must obtain a “Limited Lodging Operator” license and pay fees to the city if they intend to rent their unit for any number of nights.
-The city’s licensing regulations previously exempted hosts who rented out their units for less than 90 nights a year, but the City Council adopted more restrictive regulations in 2021 after a rise in nuisance complaints.
+The city’s licensing regulations previously exempted hosts who rented out their units for less than 90 nights a year, but the City Council adopted more restrictive regulations in 2021 that apply to all STRs after a rise in nuisance complaints.

-In 2017, Portland, ME’s City Council adopted new regulations that capped the citywide annual number of STR units as well as the STR share of each multifamily building, and prohibited STRs in non-owner-occupied single-family homes.
+In 2024, Portland, ME’s City Council adopted new regulations that changed the citywide cap on STR units from 400 units to 1.5 percent of the rental stock, or roughly 290 units.
+The city also limits the STR share of each multifamily building and prohibits STRs in non-owner-occupied single-family homes.

-In the college town of Tuscaloosa, AL new rules regulating short-term rentals adopted in 2019 limited the number of districts in which owners can rent out their property, maintaining short-term rental permissions in districts close to the University of Alabama campus.
-Residents outside of the district can petition the zoning board for a special use variance to legally rent out their properties.
+In the college town of Tuscaloosa, AL, new rules regulating short-term rentals adopted in 2019 limited the number of districts in which owners can rent out their property, maintaining short-term rental permissions in districts close to the University of Alabama campus.
+Residents outside of the district can petition the zoning board for a special use variance to rent out their properties legally.

 Examples of localities redirecting revenue generated from short-term rentals to affordable housing